The OSCP certification and exam [updated 2021]

 Who should earn the OSCP certification?

-- Defenders: Helps better understand how attackers work and think!
-Able to truly understand what threats and attack vectors you are defending against, plus detect exploitation attempts
+- Defenders: Helps better understand how attackers work and think.
+It allows you to truly understand what threats and attack vectors you are defending against and detect exploitation attempts.

-- Attackers: Helps better skills and methodology!
-It helps them understand the importance of executing organized attacks in a controlled and focused manner, while doing so to improve a workplace’s existing security posture by reducing the risk of a successful exploit
+- Attackers: Helps better skills and methodology.
+It helps you understand the importance of executing organized attacks in a controlled and focused manner while doing so to improve a workplace’s existing security posture by reducing the risk of a successful exploit.

-Any person in IT security that would like to step into the world of ethical hacking or advance as a penetration tester could benefit from the OSCP certification.
+Any person in IT security with Windows and Linux administration experience that would like to step into the world of ethical hacking or advance as a penetration tester could benefit from the OSCP certification.

 What is the best way to prepare for the OSCP exam?

 Those preparing for the OSCP exam are required to attend the Offensive Security in-house training.
 The Penetration Testing with Kali Linux (PwK) course offered by Offensive Security is self-paced and online and costs $999.
 The course consists of PDFs and videos with attached lab time and one exam voucher.
 OffSec’s curriculum includes hands-on exercises to try out and practice sessions in a lab environment to learn various attack techniques safely and legally.
 The course focuses on real-world applications employing modern techniques used by pentesters; the included lab environment is a critical component of an offensive, hands-on approach for the OSCP exam taker to be familiar with the Linux distro, common networking terminology and basic Bash/Python scripting, which will help later when tackling the test to be certified.